Juanma24-/LoRaSens/Upload_Pysense_MachineDeepsleep/Readme.md

 Next step is to execute the FullBuild shell script on `/pycom-micropython-sigfox/esp32/` which can be downloaded on [pycom-micropython-sigfox](https://github.com/Juanma24-/pycom-micropython-sigfox).
+If this firmware is downloaded, the user can avoid the first step of the next section.

 COMPILE SOFTWARE INSTALATION